 An infrastructure needs assessment, depending on the development, would be conducted at the time of platting and site plan submittal.
 Compliance with all transportation and infrastructure requirements is required with platting and development of the site. - 5.
 The subject property is a located between I35-E and residential developments.
 As such, rezoning to CM -G District would provide an appropriate transition between the higher intensity development adjacent the highway corridor and nearby neighborhoods.
-Additionally, the physical barriers of the railroad and the Denton Katy Trail separate the subject property from adjacent neighborhoods, offering mitigation of the impacts of commercial development on residential areas. - 6.
+Additionally, physical barriers separate the subject property from adjacent neighborhoods, offering mitigation of the impacts of commercial development on residential areas. - 6.
 Due to FEMA floodplain and Environmentally Sensitive Areas (ESA) located on the subject property, development will require additional analysis and will be subject to drainage and ESA requirements determined at the time of platting and site development.
 Per Subchapter 17 of the Denton Development Code (DDC), any proposed disturbance of ESA areas requires approval of an Alternative Environmentally Sensitive Area Plan by City Council.
 Furthermore, any development must comply with tree preservation requirements.